 - Scrap tires – Accepted at either Multi-Material Drop-Off Facility.
 For five tires or fewer, there is no charge for passenger vehicle or truck tires.

 - Yard waste

-- Household hazardous waste – Such as pesticides/herbicides, chemicals and poisons – accepted at both Household Hazardous Waste Collection Facilities.
+- Household hazardous waste – Such as pesticides/herbicides, chemicals and poisons – accepted at both Household Hazardous Waste Facilities.